trimino/dat-design-pattern/creation/prototype/README.md

 ### Implementing the "clone" method

-&nbsp;&nbsp;&nbsp;&nbsp;The hardest part of the Prototype pattern is implementing the Clone operation correctly.
+The hardest part of the Prototype pattern is implementing the Clone operation correctly.
 It's particular tricky when object structures contain circular references.

-&nbsp;&nbsp;&nbsp;&nbsp;Most languages provide some support for cloning objects.
+Most languages provide some support for cloning objects.
 C++ provides a copy constructor, but these do not solve the "shallow copy" vs "deep copy" problem.
 That is, does cloning an object in turn clone its instance variables, or do the clone and original just share the variables?

-&nbsp;&nbsp;&nbsp;&nbsp;A shallow copy is straightforward and usually works fine.
+A shallow copy is straightforward and usually works fine.
 In C++, the default copy constructor copies member variables directly, so if you have pointers, they will be shared between the original and the copy.
 However, when you're cloning prototypes with complex structures, you often need a deep copy.
 This means the clone and the original must be completely separate.
 So, you need to make sure that everything inside the clone is also cloned from the original.
 Cloning makes you decide what, if anything, should be shared.

 ```java
 public class Investment implements ProductCloneInterface {